The Temptations: Further recordings and performances: 1990–1998

 After reuniting at the induction ceremony, and much to the chagrin of Otis Williams and Motown, Edwards, Ruffin, and Kendrick made plans to tour and record as Ruffin, Kendricks and Edwards, Former Leads of The Temptations.
 The tour was in fact carried out, but production on the album was canceled when 50-year-old David Ruffin died in Philadelphia after a cocaine overdose on June 1, 1991.
 Kendricks was diagnosed with lung cancer soon after; he continued to perform until his death on October 5, 1992, in his native Birmingham.

-Richard Street missed a performance in 1992 after undergoing emergency surgery to remove kidney stones.
+In late 1992, Richard Street missed some performances after undergoing emergency surgery to remove kidney stones.
 Otis Williams, completely unaware of Street's surgery, called him angrily about his absence.
-Street felt Williams was unsympathetic, and as a result, he left the group in 1993 after twenty-two years.
+Street felt Williams was unsympathetic, and as a result, he left the group after twenty-one years.
 His replacement was St. Louis native Theo Peoples.

 By the early 1990s, bassist Melvin Franklin began missing performances due to failing health and Ray Davis, former bass man of Parliament-Funkadelic, began touring as a fill-in during 1993.
 Franklin died after suffering a brain seizure at the age of 52 on February 23, 1995, and Davis was named his official replacement.
 The group subsequently finished production on For Lovers Only, an album of pop standards featuring two tracks recorded with Melvin Franklin prior to his death.

 However, this lineup did not last, as Davis was diagnosed with lung cancer and left shortly after completing the album.
 Davis died in New Brunswick, New Jersey of respiratory problems and complications of lung cancer on the evening of Tuesday July 5, 2005.